Menu

 Last Himalayan Kingdom

-The Himalayan Kingdom near massive mountain range has a monarchic system for centuries.
+The Himalayan Kingdom near a massive mountain range has a monarchical system for centuries.
 However, Bhutan is the last of the great Himalayan Kingdom that still recognizes a monarch as its supreme leader along with the constitutional system.
 Bhutanese truly believe in their monarchy and have love in their hearts for 5th Druk Gyalpo, His Majesty Jigme Khesar Namgyel Wangchuck and Her Majesty Jetsun Pema; not to forget the charming Druk Gyalse Crown Prince His Royal Highness Jigme Namgyel Wangchuck.
 The love of the people is the major reason the monarchy still exists alongside the democratic government.
-The royal family is humble and can be seen visiting schools, eating with locals at festivals and playing with children.
+The royal family is humble and visits schools, eats with locals at festivals, and plays with children.

 Gross National Happiness (GNH)